DespoinaSakoglou/Classes-in-C-/README.md

 C++ header and source files that define and implement several shape classes.
 The code is tested by running the test.cpp source file.

 ### Required Libraries and Dependencies
-Visual Studio is required to run this project.
+No required Libraries or external dependencies to run this project.

 ### Contents
 - "Shape.hpp" header file contains Shape base class definition